realmocaccino/jauntyslider/README.md

 **[default: 5s]**

-Define the interval between the transitions of the slideshow.
+Defines the interval between the transitions of the slideshow.

 ### Navigation